 Construction of the unit 2 commenced with the NRC’s approval in March 2012.
 More than 6.5 million cubic yards of earth has been turned up for various components of the unit including the power block, the circulating water system and the switch yard.

-The Unit 3 reactor vessel arrived on site and CA04 module which houses the Unit 3 reactor vessel and associated components was placed on the containment vessel bottom head in June 2015.
+In June 2015, the unit 3 reactor vessel arrived on site and the CA04 module, which houses the unit 3 reactor vessel as well as associated components, was placed on the containment vessel bottom head.

 The new units will use the same technology that is currently being used at unit 1.
 The technology, however, has been improved and simplified.
-The new design requires 50% less safety-related valves, 80% less safety-related piping, and 85% less control cable.
-This translates into a safer plant, which is easy to operate and less expensive to build and maintain.
+The new design requires 50% fewer safety-related valves, 80% less safety-related piping and 85% less control cable.
+This translates into a safer plant, which is easy to operate as well as being less expensive to build and maintain.

 In May 2008, the Shaw Group and Westinghouse Electric Company were awarded the engineering, procurement and construction (EPC) contract for the two new units.
 Stone & Webster, a subsidiary of the Shaw Group, is involved in the design and construction of the units.

 GSE Systems was subcontracted in September 2010 to create simulator models of the two units.
-The models will be used to train the first generation of reactor operators of the two units.
+The models will be used to train the first generation of reactor operators for the two units.

 In February 2011, Westinghouse Electric was awarded a $400m contract to provide fabrication services for the existing and new units of the plant.
-The long-term contract runs till 2033 with first delivery scheduled in 2012.
+The long-term contract runs till 2033, with the first delivery scheduled in 2012.

 In March 2011, Pike Electric Corporation was awarded a $275m EPC contract to build 250 miles of transmission lines as part of the expansion.